All about Universities abroad

 2. Cambridge

-Cambridge is one of historical and multicultural yet small vibrant city.
+Cambridge is of historical and multicultural yet small vibrant city.
 The city has a wide variety of socio-cultural activities and events that students can enjoy whilst studying.
 It is one of the leading tourist destinations where you can find different cultures and individuals at every step.
 Students may take advantage of a wide range of attractions from museums and art galleries to restaurants and parks in the city.
-Different faculties, departments and colleges are spread across the city, which can be easily accessible by foot or bikes.
+Different faculties, departments, and colleges are spread across the city, which can be easily accessible by foot or bike.

-Top Universities located in Cambridge are:
+The top Universities located in Cambridge are:

 University Name